ctb/titus-blog/src/2014-how-good-is-megahit.rst

 So I thought, heck!
 Let's take MEGAHIT out for a spin!
 So my postdoc Sherine Awad and I tried it out.

 tl; dr?
-MEGAHIT seems pretty awesome to me, although IDBA and SPADes still seem to beat it by a bit.
+MEGAHIT seems pretty awesome to me, although IDBA and SPAdes still seem to beat it by a bit.

-Installing MEAGHIT
+Installing MEGAHIT
 ------------------

 We ran into some `small compilation problems